hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/aliexpress/api/api.md

 # <algorithm>

 The algorithm can be visualized as a set of interconnected functions.
-The `AliexpressApi` class orchestrates the interaction with the AliExpress API.
+The `AliexpressApi` class orcheStartes the interaction with the AliExpress API.
 Each method encapsulates a specific API call.

 **Example: `retrieve_product_details`**